MkumaranLakshmi/JBPM-HardwarePurchaseApplication/JBPM-HardwarePurchaseApplication/README.md

-# IT order application - case app in jBPM 7
+# Hardware Purchase application - case app in jBPM 7
 Complete application for IT orders to showcase case management in jBPM 7

 This application illustrates how jBPM 7 provides knowledge driven application with tailored UI for the domain.
 Application is composed of: